It is the policy of Amélie Housing to:

 - The effectiveness of proposed modifications.

 Amélie Housing may refer the tenant to another housing provider which may be better able to meet the tenant’s long-term housing needs.
-Amélie Housing will assist this process through supporting the tenant to apply for a transfer on the NSW Social Housing Register through Housing Pathways transfer process.
+In NSW, Amélie Housing will assist this process through supporting the tenant to apply for a transfer on the NSW Social Housing Register through Housing Pathways transfer process.

 Rehousing applications may be refused or approval withdrawn where: